styleguidist/react-styleguidist/docs/Documenting.md

 class Button extends React.Component {
 ```

-The component will be displayed with a custom “The Best Button Ever 🐙” name and this will not change the name of the component used in code of your app or Styleguidist examples.
+The component will be displayed with a custom “The Best Button Ever 🐙” name and this will not change the name of the component used in the code of your app or Styleguidist examples.

 ## Using JSDoc tags